Sahajdeep7988/Darkweb__crawler2.0/README.md

-# Dark Web Crawler - Security Research Tool
+# Dark Web Crawler - Enhanced Security Research Tool

-A secure and ethical dark web crawler developed for cybersecurity research, designed to operate with enhanced security measures and firewall protection enabled.
+A secure and ethical dark web crawler developed for cybersecurity research, designed to operate with robust security measures and comprehensive data extraction capabilities.

 ## 🔒 Project Overview

-This tool was developed for the Chandigarh Police and Infosys Cybersecurity Hackathon as an **ethical security research tool**.
-It's designed to assist security researchers and law enforcement in monitoring and analyzing dark web content for legitimate security purposes.
+This advanced dark web crawler was developed for security research and monitoring purposes.
+It's designed to assist security researchers, analysts, and relevant authorities in safely navigating and extracting data from the dark web for legitimate security and research purposes.

 ## ⚠️ Ethical Use Statement

 This software is intended **ONLY** for:
 - Legitimate security research
-- Law enforcement investigations
+- Authorized investigations
 - Educational purposes
+- Cybersecurity monitoring

 The developers of this tool do not condone or support any illegal activities.
 Users are responsible for ensuring their use of this tool complies with all applicable laws and regulations.

 ## 🔍 Key Features

 - **Enhanced Security Operation**: Works with security firewalls enabled
+- **Comprehensive Data Extraction**: Extracts visible and hidden content including:
+  - Headings, paragraphs, tables, and links
+  - Forms and input fields
+  - Hidden elements and expandable content
+  - Images and media references
+- **Dynamic Content Handling**: Scrolls pages and expands collapsed content
 - **Stealth Crawling**: Disables JavaScript, WebRTC, and other potential leak vectors
-- **Hidden Content Detection**: Extracts hidden elements and expandable content
-- **Real-time Data Extraction**: Provides incremental data as it's discovered
 - **Tor Integration**: Safe routing through the Tor network
-- **Comprehensive Data Collection**: Extracts headings, paragraphs, tables, forms, and more
+- **Real-time Data Collection**: Provides incremental data as it's discovered
+- **Robust Error Handling**: Graceful recovery from connection issues
+- **Windows Firewall Compatible**: Creates targeted exceptions without compromising security

 ## 🚀 Quick Start (Windows)